-Kelly and Alex both agreed.
-“Alright Kelly, I’m going to have you lay down on the couch over here,” Dr. Clement directed toward the far wall.
-Kelly got up and went to the leather couch at the back of the room.
-Both Alex and Dr. Clement each took a chair and sat facing Kelly as she tried get comfortable.
+“Alright, I’m going to have you lay down on the couch over here,” Dr. Clement said, as she directed Kelly toward the back of the room.
+Alex and Dr. Clement each took a chair facing Kelly while she tried to get comfortable.

 Dr. Clement spoke softly and steadily for three minutes, soothing Kelly’s mental state.
-Kelly’s muscles became less tense by the second.
-Her body eventually became like jelly, relaxed and limber.
-Dr. Clement counted backward from ten to one, until Kelly finally closed her eyes and was, as Dr. Clement understood, “under”.
+Kelly’s muscles became less tense by the second until she felt like jelly, relaxed and limber.
+Dr. Clement counted backward from ten until Kelly finally closed her eyes and was, as Dr. Clement called it, “under.”

 “Kelly, can you hear me?”
 Dr. Clement asked.

 “Good.
-Now stay relaxed as you to follow my instructions.
-I want you to think back to an occasion when you were in your apartment and just realized you were missing time.
+Now stay relaxed as you follow my instructions.
+I want you to think back to an occasion when you were in your apartment.
+You had just realized that you were missing time.
 Tell me what’s happening?”

 “I feel really weird.
-The clock says it 11:37 It was 10:40 the last time I looked but it felt like only a few seconds ago.”
+The clock says it is 11:37, but it was 10:40 the last time I looked, and the last time I looked felt like only seconds ago.”

 “Is it day or night?”

-“Now, I want you to go back just a little farther.
-Go back and see what was happening during the time you believe was actually missing.
-Because it’s not missing, you were there and you remember it.
+“Now, I want you to go back just a little further.
+Go back and see what was happening during the time you believed was missing.
+Because it’s not missing; you were there and you remember it.
 You just have to find it.”